Nick Cave: Personal life

 Cave left Australia in 1980.
-After stints living in London, Berlin, and São Paulo, he moved to Brighton, England, in the early 2000s.
+After periods living in London, Berlin, and São Paulo, he moved to Brighton, England, in the early 2000s.
 The film 20,000 Days on Earth (2014), about Cave's life, is set around Brighton.
 Cave left Brighton after the death of his teenage son, Arthur, finding it "too sad", but returned "once we realised that, regardless of where we lived, we just took our sadness with us".
 The lyrics of the song "Heart That Kills You" (from the compilation album B-Sides & Rarities Part II) express the subject.
 In 2021, Cave said he and his wife were living in London.

 Cave was a guest at the Coronation of Charles III and Camilla in May 2023.
 In June 2023, in The Archbishop Interview with Justin Welby, the archbishop of Canterbury, on BBC Radio 4, Cave spoke about being a heroin addict for 20 years.
 Although his life during that time was admittedly "a terrible shambles", his second decade of addiction was much more stable and characterised by regularly taking heroin in the morning and in the evening and being able to work on writing during the day.
 On his blog, Cave discussed practicing Transcendental Meditation, saying "from the first time I meditated, I stopped fearing the end of the world."